kacper-kukula/medrecords-api/README.md

 You can now access the endpoints using `Swagger` or `Postman`.
 To access the functionality, you must first register, and you will be granted `User` role.

 After logging in, you receive a `Bearer Token` which you must then provide as authorization to access the endpoints.
+Another approach on Swagger UI and Postman would be to simply enter your email and password in `Basic Auth` Auth Type.